 Want someone to organise your trip for you?

 For walkers wanting to make their holiday as easy and trouble-free as possible there are specialist companies offering a range of services from baggage carrying and/or accommodation bookings to self-guided or fully inclusive tours.
 One such company based in Hay on Wye is Drover Holidays.
+If you’re not confident walking without a guide, but are keen to explore Hay on Wye, Laura from GUIDED TOURS OF WALES offers guided walking tours in the area.

 Weekend Walks from Hay on Wye